 An attic fan keeps this heat from building up to the point that it spreads.
 During the warmer Spring and Summer months, it increases the amount of hot air removed from your attic and sent back outside where it won’t affect you.

-Here’s a great example of how it’s done:
+Here’s a great video of how it’s done.

 2. Drawing in Cool Air

 Your attic is already designed for the process of expelling hot air and drawing in cool air, but an attic fan speeds up and improves this system (1).

 The attic fans just pull air through a hot attic space in an effort to reduce the infrared heat gain you feel through the ceiling of your home.
 If you want your home air conditioner to cool you better, then you might want one or two attic fans.

 The number of fans you might need will depend on how large your attic is, your climate, and other factors discussed below.

 3. An Attic Fan Works Best with Proper Airflow

 Anyone asking “how does an attic fan work” has to first realize how important airflow is when learning how to cool an attic.